 At RocketSpace, we admit Seed to Series-C funded startups with MVPs in place.
 Our unique coworking and accelerator model has played a role in 18 companies achieving unicorn status.
 Check out the list of corporate clients participating in our accelerator program.

 RocketSpace is designed for growth-oriented tech startups and scale-ups.
 Interested in joining the RocketSpace tech community?
-Try a FREE Day Pass!
+Request a tour now!